szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

 # Acknowledgements
 Thank to Shao-Chun, Peggy, Hsu, and Archi Luo for their invaluable teaching and guidance!
+Courtesy to Dr LING-WEI HSIN for their demo image.

 # Reference
 1. R. P. Dougherty and K.-H. Kunzelmann, "Computing Local Thickness of 3D Structures with ImageJ," in Microscopy & Microanalysis 2007 Meeting, Ft.
 Lauderdale, FL, USA, Aug.
 2007.